nimbix/jarvice-helm/scripts/README.md

 zones.

-If the error was due to a previously existing Virtual Private Cloud (VPC) stack of the same name, it will be necessary to delete it manually.
-If the stack previously failed to delete, manually select to retain the previous resources associated with the stack when retrying the deletion.
+If the error was due to a previously existing Virtual Private Cloud (VPC) stack of the same name, it will be necessary to delete it manually (see the VPC management console link below).

+If the EC2 load balancer resources associated with the Virtual Private Cloud (VPC) of a previous cluster deployment were not properly cleaned up on cluster deletion, the VPCs will not be subsequently deleted.
+This may cause the allotted VPC limit for the AWS account to be reached.
+In that case, AWS will not allow further VPC creation during the bring up of new EKS clusters.
+Use the the EC2 and VPC management console links below to manually delete the EC2 load balancers and then VPCs.

-### AWS resources links
+### AWS resource links

 The `jarvice-deploy2eks` creates a number of AWS resources.
 They can be viewed via the following links.